Dr. Joshua J. Smith

 Education

-• PhD, 2002, degree in Pharmacology at the University of Minnesota-Medical School December
+• PhD, Pharmacology, 2002, University of Minnesota Medical School

-• BS, 1998, University of Wisconsin-River Falls, with degree’s in Agriculture triple majoring in Animal Science, Horse Science Emphasis, Biotechnology, and Biology and a minor in Chemistry
+• BS, 1998, University of Wisconsin-River Falls (degrees in Agriculture, triple majoring in Animal Science/Horse Science Emphasis, Biotechnology, and Biology; minor in Chemistry)

 Teaching